When your child is diagnosed with a lung condition

 Babies, toddlers, children and adolescents: supporting your child as they grow

-There will be different things to think about at each stage of your child’s life.
+There will be different challenges at each stage of your child’s life.
 Here are some tips and things to think about as your child grows.

-- When your child is a baby or toddler they will probably be spending more time at home than anywhere else.
-Make sure your home is smoke-free and check out our information about improving the air in your home.
+- When your child is a baby or toddler, they will probably be spending more time at home than anywhere else.
+Take a look at our tips on making your home lung-friendly, make sure your home is smoke-free, and check out our information about improving the air quality in your home.

 - Keep your child at home if they have an infection.